Eatkin/gbkt8/README.md

 The cow blocks are the [worst, buggiest blocks in the game](https://github.com/Eatkin/gbkt8/blob/main/objects/obj_ballDude/Step_0.gml#L58-76).
 Hitting them horizontally gives a random chance of bouncing you away at high speed.
 Hitting them vertically randomises your rebound velocity.

 Obviously I made some levels completely out of cow blocks.
 Pretty cool.

+### Commit Messages

+Commit messages are all deliberately meaningless, sourced from [What the Commit](https://whatthecommit.com/).